Only Fools and Horses: Filming and transmission

 "Jolly Boys Outing" with the trio outside the Villa Bella in Margate.

 Filming of the first series began in May 1981, and the first episode, "Big Brother", was transmitted on BBC1 at 8:30 pm on 8 September that year.
 It attracted 9.2 million viewers and generally received a lukewarm response from critics.
 The viewing figures for the whole first series averaged at around seven million viewers.
-According to an interview with John Challis in 2015, the viewing figure "today would be very good but in those days wasn't considered great at all, so it was sort of put on the back burner for a bit—no particular plans for a second series".
+According to an interview with John Challis in 2015, the viewing figure "today would be very good but in those days wasn't considered great at all, so it was sort of put on the back burner for a bit – no particular plans for a second series".
 The costumes for the first series were designed by Phoebe De Gaye.
-Del's attire was inspired by her going to car boot sales.
+Del Boy's attire was inspired by her going to car boot sales.
 She took Jason shopping in Oxford Street and had him try a variety of suits.
 De Gaye purchased some gaily coloured Gabicci shirts, which were fashionable at the time and she thought "horrible".
-Del's rings and bracelet were made of fake gold and came from Chapel Market.
+Del Boy's rings and bracelet were made of fake gold and came from Chapel Market.
 Rodney's combat jacket came from the BBC's Costume Department, and De Gaye added a Yasser Arafat scarf purchased from Shepherd's Bush Market.
 De Gaye used Vaseline, make-up and food to make Grandad's costume look dirty.
 The idea was that he never had his hat off, never dressed properly and usually wore dirty pyjamas underneath his clothes.

 A second series was commissioned for 1982.
-This fared a bit better, and the first and second series had a collective repeat run in June 1983 in a more low-key time slot, but attracted a high enough viewing figure for Davies to commission a third series.
-From there, the show began to top the television ratings.
-Viewing figures for the fourth series were double those of the first.
+This fared a bit better, and the first and second series had a collective repeat run in June 1983 in a more low-key time slot, but attracted a high enough viewing figure for Davies to commission a third series, From there, the show began to top the television ratings.
+Viewing figures for the fourth series were double those of the first. in which Gilly Flower and Renee Roberts would guest-star as their Fawlty Towers characters Miss Abitha Tibbs and Miss Ursula Gatsby in the episode "Homesick".
 In early December 1984, during the filming of Series 4, Lennard Pearce suffered a heart attack and was taken to hospital.
 He died on 15 December, the day before he was due to return.
-Sullivan wrote Grandad's death into the series with the episode "Strained Relations" which featured Del and Rodney's goodbye to Grandad.
+Sullivan wrote Grandad's death into the series with the episode "Strained Relations" which featured Del Boy’s and Rodney's goodbye to Grandad.
 According to Sullivan, recasting Grandad was considered disrespectful to Pearce by the team, so it was decided that another older family member was to be cast.
 Buster Merryfield was then cast as Grandad's brother Albert.
 The scenes from "Hole in One" that featured Pearce were re-filmed with Merryfield.